 So you see, vanity, activity, and cost are not the metrics we should be focusing on.
 We need to put actionable ABM metrics into place.
 Marketers who use ABM metrics — like engagement, journey, and ROI analytics — speak the same language as other executives.

 By effectively quantifying marketing’s value, you earn budget, gain credibility, and deliver high performance.
+This process of demonstrating marketing’s value also allows us to benchmark our progress, and to optimize our ABM efforts for maximum impact.

 Interested in learning more about the specifics of which metrics matter when it comes to a strategic assessment of ABM initiatives?
-Check out this webinar: Leadership Series: Reporting Best Practices

 Good rules to follow when choosing metrics should help drive actionable change in your sales campaigns, moving the needle in the right direction.
-Before you create the perfect ABM campaign, you need to know your goals and how you’re going to track success.
+Before you create the perfect ABM campaign, you need to know your goals and how you’re going to measure success.
 To track its success, you need to understand what makes a good metric in the first place.

 Track all the meaningful activities for each of the contacts at your target accounts.